SalomePlatform/adao/doc/en/ref_output_variables.rst

 and/or if they have been requested before the execution of the calculation.

-It is recalled that the user can request additional information during the preparation of its ADAO case, using option "*StoreInternalVariables*" each algorithm through the optional control "*AlgorithmParameters*" of ADAO case.
+It is recalled that the user can request additional information during the preparation of its ADAO case, using the optional control "*AlgorithmParameters*" of ADAO case.
 Reference will be made to the :ref:`section_ref_options_AlgorithmParameters` for the proper use of this command, and to the description of each algorithm for the information available by algorithm.
 One can also ask to keep some input information by changing the boolean "* * Stored" associated with it in the edition of the ADAO case.

 .. _subsection_r_o_v_Inventaire: